-The open/close-callback is called when the snip state is toggled.
-It is called with the expandable snip object and a boolean that indicates whether the new state is open.
+The callback is called when the snip state is toggled.
+It is called with a boolean that indicates whether the new state is open.

 In closed mode, the toggle arrow and closed-editor are displayed adjacent on a single line.
 In open mode, the layout is controlled by the layout argument as follows: